j-a-w-r/jawr-main-repo/jawr/jawr-core/src/site/markdown/docs/postprocessors.md

 Normally, you won't need to worry about postprocessors, since Jawr will use them automatically: javascript will be minified using JSMin, and the license comments (if any) will be added afterwards.
-CSS files will also be minified ,license comments will be added and their image URLs will be rewritten so they keep working from within a bundle.
+CSS files will also be minified, license comments will be added and their image URLs will be rewritten so they keep working from within a bundle.
 But there are countless combinations you can use, plus you may create and use your own postprocessors, so here is how to configure the filter chain applied to